 There are several pathology tests that may be undertaken to identify thyroid issues such as Thyroid Function Tests (TFTs) which will check for Thyroid Stimulating Hormone (TSH) levels, Free T4 (thyroxine) levels, Free T3 (activated thyroid hormone), and Anti-thyroid Microsomal Antibodies testing.
 Depending upon the results of these, further tests may be undertaken to help identify which part of the hormone cycle may be challenged.
 One of the problems with general medical screening for thyroid is that generally only TSH levels are tested initially, due to Medicare restrictions of T4 and T3 testing unless TSH is out of the recommended pathology range.
-The medical pathology range for TSH is between 0.4 to 4.5, however from a Naturopathic perspective, the optimal range for TSH is between 0.5 and 1.5, and we believe if TSH is less than 0.5, this may indicate subclinical high thyroid function, or at the least, your thyroid seems to be overproducing hormones.
+The medical pathology range for TSH is between

+0.4 to 4.5, however from a Naturopathic perspective, the optimal range for TSH is between 0.5 and 1.5, and we believe if TSH is greater than 2, this may indicate subclinical low thyroid function, or at the least, your thyroid needs support.